radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Using Event-Timestamp instead of Acct-Delay-Time also removes an ambiguity around retransmitted packets for RADIUS/TLS.
 Since there is no change to the packet contents when a retransmission timer expires, no new packet ID is allocated, and therefore no new packet is created.

-Where RADIUS/(D)TLS clients do include Acct-Delay-Time in RADIUS packets, the client SHOULD use timers to detect packet loss, as described in {{client_retransmission_timers}}.
+Where RadSec clients do include Acct-Delay-Time in RADIUS packets, the client SHOULD use timers to detect packet loss, as described in {{client_retransmission_timers}}.
-RADIUS/(D)TLS clients SHOULD NOT update the Acct-Delay-Time, and therefore create a new RADIUS packet with the same information, until the timer has determined that the original packet has in fact been completely lost.
+RadSec clients SHOULD NOT update the Acct-Delay-Time, and therefore create a new RADIUS packet with the same information, until the timer has determined that the original packet has in fact been completely lost.
 This ensures that there is no congestive collapse, since a new packet is only created if following hops have also given up on retransmission, while keeping the functionality of Acct-Delay-Time to determine how long ago the event occurred.
 It only reduces the granularity of Acct-Delay-Time to the retransmission timeout, compared to the different approach of updating the Acct-Delay-Time on each retransmission.

 ## Client Timers

-RADIUS/(D)TLS clients may need to reconnect to a server that rejected their connection attempt and retransmit RADIUS packets which did not get an answer.
+RadSec clients may need to reconnect to a server that rejected their connection attempt and retransmit RADIUS packets which did not get an answer.
+The following sections define the client behavior.

 ### Reconnection attempts

-In contrast to RADIUS/UDP, RADIUS/(D)TLS establishes a (D)TLS session before transmitting any RADIUS packets.
+In contrast to RADIUS/UDP, RadSec establishes a (D)TLS session before transmitting any RADIUS packets.
-Therefore, in addition to retransmission of RADIUS packets, RADIUS/(D)TLS clients also have to deal with connection retries.
+Therefore, in addition to retransmission of RADIUS packets, RadSec clients also have to deal with connection retries.

-Except in cases where an attempted resumption of a TLS session was closed by the RADIUS/(D)TLS server, RADIUS/(D)TLS clients MUST NOT immediately reconnect to a server after a failed connection attempt.
+Except in cases where an attempted resumption of a TLS session was closed by the RadSec server, RadSec clients MUST NOT immediately reconnect to a server after a failed connection attempt.
 A connection attempt is treated as failed if it fails at any point until a the (D)TLS session is established successfully.
 Typical reconnections MUST have a lower bound for the time in between retries.
 The lower bound SHOULD be configurable, but MUST NOT be less than 0.5 seconds.
 In cases where the server closes the connection on an attempted TLS session resumption, the client MUST NOT use TLS session resumption for the following connection attempt.

-RADIUS/(D)TLS clients MUST implement an algorithm for handling the timing of such reconnection attempts that includes an exponential back-off.
+RadSec clients MUST implement an algorithm for handling the timing of such reconnection attempts that includes an exponential back-off.
 Using an algorithm similar to the retransmission algorithm defined in {{RFC5080, Section 2.2.1}} is RECOMMENDED.
 If a different algorithm is used, it SHOULD include a configurable lower and upper bound for the time between retries, a configurable timeout after which the client gives up reconnecting and a jitter.

-Where the connection to a RADIUS/(D)TLS server is established only when there is a RADIUS packet to be sent, adding a second RADIUS packet to be send SHOULD NOT trigger an immediate reconnection attempt.
+Where the connection to a RadSec server is established only when there is a RADIUS packet to be sent, adding a second RADIUS packet to be send SHOULD NOT trigger an immediate reconnection attempt.
 Instead, the algorithm SHOULD continue as it would have without the new packet, but the client MAY reset the timeout for giving up reconnecting.

-Where the connection to a RADIUS/(D)TLS server is configured to be static and always kept open, the reconnect algorithm SHOULD have an upper limit for the time between retries (e.g. 60 seconds) and not give up trying to reconnect.
+Where the connection to a RadSec server is configured to be static and always kept open, the reconnect algorithm SHOULD have an upper limit for the time between retries (e.g. 60 seconds) and not give up trying to reconnect.

 ### RADIUS packet retransmission
 {:#client_retransmission_timers}

-RADIUS/(D)TLS clients MUST implement retransmission timers for retransmitting RADIUS packets such as the ones defined in {{RFC5080, Section 2.2.1}}.
+RadSec clients MUST implement retransmission timers for retransmitting RADIUS packets such as the ones defined in {{RFC5080, Section 2.2.1}}.
 Other algorithms than the one defined in {{RFC5080}} are possible, but any timer implementations MUST have similar properties of including jitter, exponential backoff and a maximum retransmission count (MRC) or maximum retransmission duration (MRD).

-As TLS is a reliable transport, RADIUS/TLS clients can only retransmit a packet if a connection closes without that packet receiving a reply, therefore the timers MUST NOT result in retransmission of any packet.
+As TLS is a reliable transport, RADIUS/TLS clients can only re-send a packet if a connection closes without that packet receiving a reply, therefore the timers MUST NOT result in retransmission of any packet.
 Instead, the timers, MRC or MRD specifically, can be used to determine that a packet will most likely not receive an answer ever, for example because a packet loss has occurred in a later RADIUS hop or the home server ignores the RADIUS packet.

 See {{duplicates_retransmissions}} for more discussion on retransmission behavior.